1/2 DAY VIRTUAL COURSE: Managing Poor Performers

 Delays in performance management affect team performance and productivity.
 Managers fed up with poor performers may dismiss them without proper process, causing costly unfair dismissals.

-This live and virtual course is a comprehensive overview of the performance management framework.
-Find out how to avoid poor performance in the first place, and informally address performance issues through coaching staff for improved performance.
+Find out how to avoid poor performance in the first place, and informally address performance issues through coaching staff and feedback for improved performance.

-This course is practical and designed to assist you in assisting managers write performance improvement plans and attend performance management meetings.
+Identify your employment law obligations to comply with the law.
+This course is practical and designed to assist you in writing performance improvement plans and attending performance management meetings.

-We will discuss practical options for continued non-performance, including performance improvement plans and issuing warnings, ending employment, and negotiating settlement agreements.
+We will discuss practical options for continued non-performance, including performance improvement plans and issuing graduated warnings to dismissal.

-Our employment lawyer Julia Shallcrass will help you meet your legal obligations to reduce the risk of personal grievances.
-We will explain the law on performance management, including what is good faith and how to act fairly and reasonably.
-We will explore case law and case studies to help you deal with performance issues.
+Our employment lawyer Julia Shallcrass will help you meet your legal obligations on performance management to reduce the risk of personal grievances.
+Participants will explore case law and case studies to help you deal with performance issues.

-Attendees will receive a digital workbook including activities and can ask questions virtually during the live seminar.
-This course involves Q&A and activities for you to discuss in small groups.
+Attendees will receive a digital workbook which provides a comprehensive guide to managing poor performers.
+This course includes activities for you to discuss in small groups.

 Who is this course for?